Skip to content

 Verilog-A Introduction

 Verilog-A is an analog hardware description language (AHDL) created to model, analyze, and verify analog and mixed-signal circuits.
-While digital design engineers rely on Verilog or SystemVerilog, analog engineers need a way to express continuous-time behavior, device physics, circuit equations, and system-level dynamics.
-Verilog-A enables designers to quickly describe an analog behavior without having to know about complicated details of SPICE or designing transistor level circuits.
+While digital design engineers rely on Verilog HDL to model and synthesize digital circuits, analog engineers use Verilog-A to model circuits.
+Verilog-A enables designers to quickly describe an analog behavior without having to design transistor level circuits saving significant time and effort.
 It helps quick validation of ideas.
 Verilog-A is not synthesizable.

-Traditional SPICE simulations use device models implemented in low-level languages like C/C++.
-These models are accurate but rigid, complicated, and difficult to modify.
-Changing or developing a new model requires recompiling the simulator which is an impractical workflow for most designers.
+Traditional SPICE simulations use C/C++ to implement device models.
+These models are accurate but difficult to modify.
+Changing or developing a new model requires extensive knowledge of C/C++ and recompiling the simulator which is very time consuming workflow for most analog designers.

 Core Concepts of Verilog-A

-Verilog-A models resemble the equations engineers use in circuit analysis but with syntactic structure.
+Verilog-A models resemble the equations engineers use in circuit analysis.
 Understanding a few fundamental concepts is enough to start writing meaningful models.

 Modules and Terminals